 certain genetic disorders are more common among people of your racial or ethnic

 background.
-Some screenings for genetic disorders include:
+Screenings for genetic disorders include those for:

 - Sickle cell disease, which is most